If You'd Put $1,000 Into Intel Stock 20 Years Ago, Here's What You'd Have Today

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Whether 2023 marks the inflection point Intel's long-suffering shareholders have been waiting for remains very much to be seen.
-Once upon a time, INTC was one of the best stocks on the planet.
-It will take more than one good quarter to return the company to its days of greatness.
+It's hard to believe now, but once upon a time INTC was one of the best stocks on the planet.
+Cut to the present, and it's not clear what it will take to return the company to its glory days of yore.

-True, Intel still dominates in the markets for central processing units (CPUs) for PCs and servers, but it's been losing market share to rivals at an accelerating rate for some time.
-Advanced Micro Devices (AMD) and Nvidia (NVDA) are just a couple of its formidable competitors.
+True, Intel still dominates the markets for central processing units (CPUs) for PCs and servers, but it's been losing share to rivals at an accelerating rate for some time.
+Nvidia (NVDA) and Advanced Micro Devices (AMD) are just a couple of its formidable competitors.

-Where the semiconductor company really went wrong – apart from execution missteps and manufacturing delays over the past decade – is the way it missed out on some of the biggest changes in technology.
+Where the semiconductor company really went wrong – apart from execution missteps and manufacturing delays – is the way it missed out on some of the biggest changes in technology.
 Intel famously whiffed on mobile, and now Nvidia is already running away in generative artificial intelligence (AI).

 It's been a curious ride for INTC investors.
 Thanks to its dot-com era heyday, Intel was one of the 30 best stocks in the world between 1990 and 2020.
 Over those three decades, INTC stock generated more than $340 billion in wealth for shareholders, or an annualized dollar weighted return of 16%, according to Hendrik Bessembinder, a finance professor at the W.P.
 Carey School of Business at Arizona State University.